 You aren’t the first mama to desire (or require) a job outside of the home.
 From part-time to full-time, countless women have done this before you and there are a number of different childcare options available to choose from.
 You’ll want to consider your budget, lifestyle, and personal preference before making a final decision.

 Figure out what you and your family want and need.
 Is it more convenient for you to have a daycare near work?
 Or do you need a nanny that can accommodate your off-cycle work hours?
 Are there particular values or religious beliefs you want the childcare center to embody?
-Would you prefer a classroom-style daycare with structured routine that will prepare them for school or the more casual environment of a home?
+Would you prefer a classroom-style daycare with a structured routine that will prepare them for school or the more casual environment of a home?

 Word-of-mouth is one of the best ways to find a daycare or nanny that you trust.
 If you live in a new city or don’t have those resources, the next best bet is the Internet.
 Online resources such as the National Association for the Education of Young Children can be great tools.
 You should be able to find parent reviews (both positive and negative) regarding the daycare or nanny service you are considering by spending a little bit of time conducting some online research.